Githbhatia/Streamlit_ReadV2/README.md

 7/17/2026 Revised USGS URL for ASCE spectra.
 Revised to do better error catching when lat/long are outside US.

+7/30/2026 Added options to generate fourier spectra and power spectral density plots for the signals as requested by users.

 Try out at https://appreadv2-8tcju9gckv5rnfcrja59nj.streamlit.app/